 Clinical conferences, seminars, small discussion groups, journal clubs and one-on-one instruction are all an integral part of the Mayo neurosurgery resident educational experience.

-There are five one-hour conferences held each week at Saint Marys Hospital which residents are required to attend.
+There are five one-hour conferences held each week at Mayo Clinic Hospital, Saint Marys Campus, that residents are required to attend.
 These include:

 Neurosurgery Grand Rounds – Monday